Watch how Recess serves their 5000 customer summer surge with Lightspeed

 With Lightspeed, Recess is able to train and get new hires ready to serve customers in a flash.
 “The ability to utilize Lightspeed on our iOS operating system makes that training infinitely quicker.
 The majority of our staff already have iPhones, so to train them on iPads takes no time at all.
 And knowing that there's never a stop gap within the operation of the venue is a priceless return that they give to us.
 Lightspeed has done a great job of helping us overcome challenges by just creating a simplified product where we don't have things we don't need,” explains Ketcham.
 With Lightspeed, Ketcham has the tools he needs to make sure staff is well equipped to create a positive guest experience.
 “I can operate the Lightspeed system in two days and I can teach anyone to do it in two days.
 Being able to have that user-friendly nature and the speed of training efficient and quick, it's timeless,” adds Ketcham.

-Getting ready for the busy season with data.
+Getting ready for the busy season with data

 The hospitality industry is very seasonal in nature.
 For restaurants like Recess that rely heavily on their busy summer season, getting ready ahead of time is not only essential for their guest experience, but for their survival and growth as a restaurant.
 “One of our favorite features is the integration components that allows us to actually track a diner's lifetime visits.
 We can actually figure out what their monetary spend is within these walls, allowing us to be able to tailor our needs to the needs of the venue.
 And that's a really important way for how we prepare for our future summer months, business and traffic.”
 Ketcham’s tips for other hospitality businesses?
 “I would have to say you have to be prepared for everything…The reality is Chicago has a seasonal nature to it and you have to be ready for everything that comes, whether it's 85 degrees and sunny or immediately turns into a stormy, rainy day.”

 “Utilizing Lightspeed has been a gift, quite honestly,” says Ketcham.
-We’ve added it when we started with one location here in Recess and we have since added two more across our portfolio.
+"We added it when we started with one location here in Recess and we have since added two more across our portfolio.
 I can say if we expand again, we’d add it again.
 The reasons why: it’s simple to use, it’s efficient and over time we’ve built a good relationship with Lightspeed and its counterparts.”Andrew Ketcham, Associate Director of Operations at Atomic Hospitality

 Powering the best hospitality businesses around the world